ntsmoura/NodeJs-Express-React-Tutorial/README.md

 # How to run

-If you all needed dependencies:
+If you have all needed dependencies:

 Open 1 terminal, go to **backend** folder and run:
 ```